BrickBot/.github/profile/README.md

 The initial seventy-plus (70+) projects gathered under this BrickBot organization on GitHub were largely collected by Matthew Sheets.

-Links to official LEGO® software and other releases related to the LEGO MindStorms RCX are available in the [Archive](https://github.com/BrickBot/Archive/).
+Links to archives of official LEGO® software and other files and releases related to the LEGO MindStorms RCX are available in the [Archive](https://github.com/BrickBot/Archive/).

+This GitHub organization is not affiliated with the LEGO® Group.
+Please [click here for the official LEGO® website](https://lego.com/).

 <!--